 The Public Ponds of Old Kettering

-Like many other places, Kettering once had several Wash Ponds—shallow pools where horses were brought to be cleaned after muddy journeys or hard labour.
+Like many other places, Kettering had several Wash Ponds, or shallow pools where horses were brought to be cleaned after muddy journeys or hard labour.

 They would have been phased out as horses were replaced by machines, and as the availability of running water improved.